Optimal exponential bounds for aggregation of density estimators: Optimal exponential bounds for a penalized procedure

-\paragraph{Linear or quadratic empirical process.} The empirical process $(P_n-P)(l_g-l_{g^*})$ indexed by $g$ plays an important role in the proofs of \Cref{thm:erm-oi} and \Cref{thm:ms-oi}.
-This empirical process also appears in the analysis \cite{lecue2014optimal} for regression with unknown design with the loss $l_g^{\textsc{rud}}$.
+The empirical process $(P_n-P)(l_g-l_{g^*})$ indexed by $g$ plays an important role in the proofs of Theorems~\ref{thmerm-oi} and \ref{thmms-oi}.
+This empirical process also appears in the analysis \cite {lecue2014optimal} for regression with unknown design with the loss $l_g^{\mathrm{RUD}}$.
 For density estimation and regression with known design, this empirical process is linear in $g$:

 where the function $\dot{y}(\cdot)$ above is defined by $\forall x,y\in\mathcal{X}\times\mathbf{R},\dot{y}(x,y) = y$.
 For regression when the design is unknown, the empirical process is quadratic in the class member $g$.
 To control the behavior of this quadratic empirical process, the contraction principle is used in \cite{lecue2014optimal}, whereas this principle is not needed for density estimation or regression when the distribution of the design is known.